William P. Shutze, MD

 “The Society for Vascular Surgery (SVS) seeks to advance excellence and innovation in vascular health through education, advocacy, research and public awareness.”
 We must evaluate every decision, plan every strategy, face every opportunity or challenge in harmony with this mission.
 I believe that the SVS and vascular surgeons should be the leaders in everything vascular.
 Even though we are constrained by finite finances and human capital, we should persevere in leading across the four pillars of our mission statement.
 In fact, each pillar is an opportunity for us to establish ourselves as the vascular leaders to our colleagues, patients, payers, regulators, politicians and the public.

-Our educational platform has been directed internally to our members and provides trustworthy and up to date relevant information.
+Our educational platform has been directed internally to our members and provides trustworthy and up-to-date relevant information.
+Yet, there remains a significant gap in vascular knowledge among non-vascular providers.
 It is time to direct our educational efforts externally.
-This means developing content and programming for the benefit of referring physicians, non-Vascular Surgeon physicians and for medical students.
+This means developing content and programming for the benefit of referring physicians, non-vascular surgeon physicians and medical students.
 One of my visions is to see an SVS created and branded “Basics of Vascular Curriculum” to distribute to medical students.
+Some of this content already exists, and we can expand and leverage this to improve care for vascular patients.

 Commitment to the Success of SVS